Tanya Slater aka the Girl Who Simplified

 I see myself as a hope giver.
 You see all of this, The Girl Who Simplified coaching, courses and membership grew out of my own personal need to reduce overhwelm, anxiety and panic attacks and end my severe mental health struggles before they ended me.
 The compound effect of childhood bullying, child sex abuse, 25 years of identifying as a victim, toxic relationships, alcohol and drug abuse and undiagnosed adhd have made life one big uphill struggle.

 But hard as life gets at times, we have to continue to believe in ourselves.
 I am strong, determined and a fierce lover of humankind who really wants everyone to get a fair shot at living their best life.
-On my journey I have done some stupid shit and lost my way several times but, I came back.
+On my journey I have done some stupid things and lost my way several times but, I came back.
 I found my way back home to me and my beautfiul boys and twin flame.

 I could never in a million years have predicted it would have been something so simple as decluttering my home that would be the most impactful thing I did to get my life back on track, get healthy again and finally be the person I am meant to be.
-But it was and now I am obsessed with helping others the way I helped myself because it’s so freaking simple and it works!!
+But it was, and now I am obsessed with helping others the way I helped myself because it’s so freaking simple and it works!!

 Time is our most precious resource and none of us know how much we’ve got, so let’s stop giving it to people and tasks (anyone else thinking house, dishes?…) that are not important to us and start using our time and all our other resources more wisely.
 Less stuff, more living!!